Vikit-ai/sdk/readme.md

 - Please identify yourself with a valid email address as explained here [Setting your commit email address](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address)

 ## Disclaimer
-The content generated by the models in this repository is the sole responsibility of the user who initiates the generation.
+- The content generated by the models in this repository is the sole responsibility of the user who initiates the generation.
 Users must ensure that their use of the generated content complies with all applicable laws, regulations, and ethical guidelines.
 The project contributors are not liable for any misuse, harm, or legal implications resulting from the use of the models provided.
 Users are encouraged to exercise caution and discretion when using generative AI tools.

-If you use the default background music, which is royaltee free, you still must comply with Pixabay Content License Agreement (https://pixabay.com/fr/service/license-summary/).
+- If you use the default background music, which is royaltee free, you still must comply with Pixabay Content License Agreement (https://pixabay.com/fr/service/license-summary/).
+- Too many parallel video generation processes might slow things down, just keep an eye on your local CPU usage.
+Happy coding! 🚀😊